|

 1. Hunt areas are close by.
 Fee pheasant hunts are on ODFW wildlife areas near major metropolitan areas:

-These hunts usually start in September and differ from area to area.
-Check the Game Bird Hunting Regulations for season dates in each area.
+These hunts start in September, check the Game Bird Hunting Regulations for specific details in each area.

 Pen-raised birds aren't as wily as wild birds, and are easier to hunt.